tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 That choice is visible in latency: a rotation is real work on the write path, and every other committer that agrees the memtable is full waits behind the same lock.
-A slow one lands directly in the write latency tail, which is why the engine logs any rotation over 20 ms.
+A slow one lands directly in the write latency tail, which is why the engine logs any rotation that exceeds `ENGINE_SLOW_ROTATE_WARN_US`.

-**The log the rotation installs is opened before the rotation needs it.** Opening one costs a file creation, a staging ring and a flush thread, and paid inline that measured 49 ms — with every committer in the database stopped for the whole of it, since the rotation holds the lock while it works.
+**The log the rotation installs is opened before the rotation needs it.** Opening one costs a file creation, a staging ring and a flush thread.
+Paid inline, that is orders of magnitude more than the slot swap it accompanies — and every committer in the database is stopped for the whole of it, since the rotation holds the lock while it works.
+How much more depends entirely on the filesystem and the
+device: it has been measured from tens of milliseconds on a local SSD to well over a hundred on a virtualised runner with no working preallocation.
 A log is therefore prepared after each rotation, outside the lock, and the next rotation takes the prepared one and becomes a memtable allocation and two pointer swaps.
 The preparing thread still pays the cost; the other fifteen no longer do.